- I’m currently a teacher, in my third fourth

 - I have two Master’s degrees, neither of which I found terribly difficult, and I do not do well in formal education.

 - Neither of my parents graduated from college, and I am the only college graduate of their four children.
 Only one of my uncles or aunts is a college graduate, and only 4 of my 21 cousins.
 My grandfather was a college graduate, and my son will be.
 Real.
 Soon.
-Now.
+Now. has an Economics degree. (whoohoo!)
 We’ve all done quite well for ourselves, with or without college degrees.
-Consequently, my attitude towards education is best described as utilitarian.
+My attitude towards education is best described as utilitarian.
 I snicker when people speak of the joys of lifelong learning as a goal for the general population.

 - I’ve been registered as a Republican since 2000, although the first time I voted for a Republican presidential candidate was 2008.
 I’m not conservative–I say that not in disdain, merely to ensure understanding.
 I am not a fan of the left; I have disliked and in many cases despised it long before I registered as a Republican.
 The best way to describe my political outlook would be “Skeptic”.